awood1261/spirits-and-lyrics/data/episodes/hokkaido.md

 ---
-path: "/blog/hokkaido"
+path: "/episodes/hokkaido"
 date: "2019-07-04"
 title: "Hokkaido: Handling Transition"
+episodeBg: "../../data/images/episode/hokkaido/episode-bg-hokkaido.jpg"
-episode-url: "<iframe style=\"border: none\" src=\"//html5-player.libsyn.com/embed/episode/id/10410308/height/46/theme/standard/thumbnail/yes/direction/backward/\" height=\"46\" width=\"100%\" scrolling=\"no\"  allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>"
+episodeUrl: "<iframe style=\"border: none\" src=\"//html5-player.libsyn.com/embed/episode/id/10410308/height/46/theme/standard/thumbnail/yes/direction/backward/\" height=\"46\" width=\"100%\" scrolling=\"no\"  allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>"
 ---

 Change is never convenient.
 It seems to come at the most inopportune times.
 It also brings its partner to ensure the change is followed through, transition.
 It doesn’t usually seem like it at the time but transition is the connective tissue of your journey in life.
 They hold a very specific place in your memory and remind you that the only thing permanent in life is change.
 There is a spectrum of human responses during the transition phase of change.
 For today’s episode, the responses to transition weave a fascinating story unique to the land of Hokkaido.